Evidence is mounting that low doses of naltrexone can treat conditions like lupus and multiple sclerosis effectively and with few side effects.

 “After two weeks, I was feeling great,” she said.
 “I had energy and strength, my fatigue disappeared.
 It’s like a miracle for me.”
 As for side effects, Nichols said initially her quality of sleep declined slightly, but soon returned to normal.

-Other autoimmune patients who’ve taken LDN point to decreased autoantibodies — the cause of many autoimmune conditions — and an improvement in their pain.
+Other people with autoimmune diseases who’ve taken LDN point to decrease autoantibodies — antibodies that target healthy cells in autoimmune conditions — and an improvement in their pain.

 No Significant Side Effects For Most

-Physicians prescribing LDN for autoimmune conditions typically give between 1.5 to 4.5 mg to be taken before bed for peak effectiveness.
+Physicians prescribing LDN for autoimmune conditions typically give up to 4.5 mg to be taken before bed for peak effectiveness.
 Patients having vivid dreams, insomnia or night sweats, however, can take their dose in the morning instead.

 The medication is popular with functional medicine doctors.
 Functional medicine aims to restore health by getting to the root cause of patients’ symptoms.

-Ann Shippy, an Austin, Texas, doctor board certified in internal medicine and functional medicine, has prescribed LDN for patients with a variety of autoimmune conditions for the last 10 years.
-“It can be so helpful for a person’s general sense of well-being while we’re working on the root cause of getting the body repaired,” she said.
+Ann Shippy, MD, an Austin, Texas, internist and functional medicine practitioner, has prescribed LDN for patients with a variety of autoimmune conditions for the last 10 years.
+“It can be helpful for a person’s general sense of well-being while we’re working on the root cause of getting the body repaired,” she said.

-Since LDN is not approved by the FDA for autoimmune diseases, it’s not commercially available.
-Patients must obtain the medication from a compounding pharmacy.
+Since LDN is not approved by the FDA for any condition, it’s not commercially available.
+Patients must obtain a prescription from their physician and get the medication from a compounding pharmacy.
 Doctors advise finding a pharmacy familiar with making LDN to ensure they don’t compound a slow-release formula or add calcium carbonate as a filler, which can slow absorption.

 An Immune System Regulator

-In the mid-1980s — when naltrexone was approved for addiction treatment — New York City physician Bernard Bihari found it could help patients with autoimmunity, cancer, HIV and AIDS when taken at low doses of around 4 mg.
+In the mid-1980s — when naltrexone was approved for opioid addiction treatment — New York City physician Bernard Bihari found it could help patients with autoimmunity, cancer, HIV and AIDS when taken at low doses of around 3 mg.

-Low doses only partly block opioid receptors at times when our endorphin levels are high, at around 3 or 4 am.
+Low doses only partly block opioid receptors at times when our endorphin levels are high, at around 3 a.m. or 4 a.m.
 That tells the brain our endorphin levels are low, prompting our brain to make more.
-It’s a mechanism that can theoretically help autoimmune patients, who typically have lower levels of endorphins, which play a key role in regulating the immune system.
+It’s a mechanism that can theoretically help people with autoimmune conditions, who typically have lower levels of endorphins, which play a key role in regulating the immune system.

-In treating HIV patients in the 1980s, “it wasn’t a home run,” said Ronald Hoffman, a physician and medical nutritionist in private practice in Manhattan.
+In treating HIV patients in the 1980s, “it wasn’t a home run,” said Ronald Hoffman, MD, an integrative medicine physician and medical nutritionist in New York City.

-However, decades later, Hoffman has seen his patients with ulcerative colitis, Crohn’s disease and itchy skin conditions improve on LDN.
+However, decades later, Hoffman has seen his patients with multiple sclerosis, Crohn’s disease and itchy, inflammatory skin conditions improve on LDN.
 He uses it in conjunction with lifestyle changes, including diet modifications and adding supplements.
 He now also prescribes LDN routinely for cancer patients.

 Seemingly Safe, But More Research Needed on Efficacy

-Research has shown LDN can reduce symptom severity in autoimmune conditions marked by chronic pain, especially Crohn’s.
+Research has shown LDN can reduce symptom severity in autoimmune conditions and some other syndromes marked by chronic pain, such as fibromyalgia.

-A study in Digestive Diseases and Sciences found more than 80% of participants with Crohn’s taking LDN saw an improvement in symptoms.
-Another study, however, in the Multiple Sclerosis Journal, showed no difference between MS participants taking LDN and those taking a placebo in terms of quality of life.
+A study in Digestive Diseases and Sciences found that 88% of participants with Crohn’s taking LDN saw an improvement in symptoms.
+But an in-depth analysis of those results determined that the evidence was insufficient to suggest the efficacy or safety of LDN for treating people with active Crohn’s disease.
+Studies of LDN for MS have been mixed, with one in the Multiple Sclerosis Journal showing no difference between MS participants taking LDN and those taking a placebo in terms of quality of life, and one in the Annals of Neurology showing improvement in mental health quality of life in people with MS.

 Research supports LDN for other major autoimmune conditions.
-A March study in the Journal of Translational Medicine showed that 74.5% of patients with inflammatory bowel disease treated with LDN showed an improvement in symptoms, and 25.5% went into remission.
+A 2018study in the Journal of Translational Medicine showed that 74.5% of patients with inflammatory bowel disease treated with LDN showed an improvement in symptoms, and 25.5% went into remission.

-Meanwhile, pharmaceutical company Immune Therapeutics is in talks with the FDA about a clinical trial for its LDN-based drug Lodonal, which is currently being used abroad for various indications.
+Meanwhile, pharmaceutical company Immune Therapeutics is in talks with the FDA about a clinical trial for its LDN-based drug Lodonal, which is currently being used abroad for various indications, and has plans to study the drug for COVID-19.